Workforce Development and Java Grounds Manager--

 But, Joe didn't stop there.
 He kept hearing the same question, “Where can I get a job, Coach?”
 So, Joe came up with the idea of a workforce development center/restaurant.
 And, Java Grounds was created.
 And this connection with nutrition encouraged Heart for the City to build a community garden.

-NICK-- Now a Java Grounds Employee and Referee
+NICK-- Now a Java Grounds Manager and Referee

 Heart for the City has been working tirelessly to do whatever it takes to raise up a new generation that challenges the physical, psychological, intellectual, social and emotional walls that trap inner-city youth.
 They do this by working with the WHOLE kid.
 Not just through sports, not just through education, not just through mentoring, not just through job training—but, a program that breaks down the walls in all of these dimensions of an at-risk youth’s life.